aetherknight/recursive-open-struct/README.md

 ## Copyright

-Copyright (c) 2009-2015 William (B.J.)
-Snow Orvis.
-See LICENSE for details.
+Copyright (c) 2009-2016, The Recursive-open-struct developers (given in the file AUTHORS.txt).
+See LICENSE.txt for details.